Skip to main content

 This makes it easy to create commits in the correct format, and will warn you about issues with changes you commit.

-Set up repository helper functions (Optional)
+Set up repository helper functions (optional)

 The helper functions are a collection of shell scripts that help you navigate the packages repository more quickly, and perform some specialized searches.